intelsmartedgeons/docs/experience-kits/developer-experience-kit-advanced-install.md

 Copyright (c) 2021 Intel Corporation
 ```

-# Intel® Smart Edge Open Developer Experience Kit -- Advanced Installation Instructions
+# Intel® Smart Edge Developer Experience Kit -- Advanced Installation Instructions

 ## Overview

-Intel® Smart Edge Open experience kits provide customized infrastructure deployments for common network and on-premises edge use cases.
+Intel® Smart Edge experience kits provide customized infrastructure deployments for common network and on-premises edge use cases.
 Combining Intel cloud-native technologies, wireless networking, and high-performance compute, experience kits let you deliver AI, video, and other services optimized for performance at the edge.

-The [Developer Experience Kit](https://github.com/smart-edge-open/open-developer-experience-kits) lets you easily install and instantiate an Intel® Smart Edge Open edge cluster.
-Once the cluster has been installed, you can onboard edge applications and run reference implementations, which are example end-to-end solutions built on Intel® Smart Edge Open, to get familiar with operating a stand-alone edge node or to start creating your own solution.
+The [Developer Experience Kit](https://github.com/smart-edge-open/open-developer-experience-kits) lets you easily install and instantiate an Intel® Smart Edge edge cluster.
+Once the cluster has been installed, you can onboard edge applications and run reference implementations, which are example end-to-end solutions built on Intel® Smart Edge, to get familiar with operating a stand-alone edge node or to start creating your own solution.

 You can choose to create an edge node with integrated platform platform security features including:
 - Platform attestation using Intel® Security Libraries for Data Center (Intel® SecL - DC)